-Fortunately, we were able to recover from a couple of years of permissive parenting.
+Fortunately, we were able to recover from a couple of years of sometimes-permissive parenting.
 However, in that time I learned just how chaotic life is when children are parented permissively.

 Are You Taking Time For Yourself?

 Over the years I’ve found that many attachment parenting moms, myself included, aren’t taking enough time for themselves.
-It can be difficult to carve out time for yourself, I understand.
-However, it is important to prevent burnout and find balance as a mother.
+I understand it can be difficult to carve out time for yourself.
+However, it’s important to prevent burnout and find balance as a mother.

 Whatever you need to do to refresh yourself should be done.
-You are not doing yourself or your family any favors by being a martyr mommy.
+You’re not doing yourself or your family any favors by being a martyr mommy.
 Don’t fall into the trap.
 Martyr moms aren’t better moms, they’re just more miserable moms.

 Get support for parenting and connect with other moms – join us in our private Facebook group for Positive Parenting Support.